City-of-Memphis-Wastewater/pdflinkcheck/rust_pdflinkcheck/README.md

 PDF manipulation.

 Internally, it uses PDFium via the `pdfium-render` crate, but PDFium types are treated strictly as implementation details.
-The public API exposes only stable Rust data structures (`AnalysisResult`, `LinkRecord`, `TocEntry`) and JSON output via an FFI boundary.
+The public API exposes only the crate-defined, stable Rust data structures (`AnalysisResult`, `LinkRecord`, `TocEntry`) and JSON output via an FFI boundary.